yswnr/SE_project/README.md

-# SE_project
+# Supermarket Automation Software(SAS)
-Building Supermarket Automation Software(SAS) using Flask ,SQLalchemy and python.
+Built using Flask ,SQLalchemy and python.